Smooth East Midlands: Global Radio franchisee under Communicorp ownership

 On 4 February 2014, the Radio Today website reported that Ofcom had given Global permission to remove Smooth from the Digital One platform, and to replace it with a service playing music from the 1970s, 80s and 90s.
 Under this agreement, Smooth would continue to broadcast on its regional frequencies, but would be required to provide seven hours of local output per day.

 On 2 March 2014 a new slogan Your Relaxing Music Mix was introduced.

 In September 2019, following OFCOM's decision to relax local content obligations from commercial radio, Smooth's local Drivetime and weekend shows were replaced by network programming from London.
 Local news bulletins, traffic updates and advertising were retained, alongside the station's East Midlands breakfast show.

 On 1 October 2019, Connect Radio 97.2, 106.8 & 107.4 closed and merged with Smooth East Midlands.

 Programming

-Local programming is produced and broadcast from Communicorp's Nottingham studios from 6-10am on weekdays.
-All networked programming originates from Global's London headquarters, including The Smooth Drive Home with Angie Greaves.
+As of 22 February 2025, programming is broadcast and produced from Global's London headquarters, or studios in Birmingham and Manchester.

 News

-Global's Newsroom broadcasts hourly regional news bulletins from 6am-7pm on weekdays and 6am-12pm at weekends.
+Global's Newsroom broadcasts hourly regional news bulletins from 6 am-7 pm on weekdays and 6 am-12 pm at weekends.
 The bulletins are produced for Communicorp by Global's Nottingham newsroom.

 National news updates air hourly from Global's London headquarters at all other times.